nice-game-hints/machinarium/city/battery/sunflower.md

 order: 10
 ---

-The wheelchair-bound robot has been waiting for that sunflower oil for *ages*!
+The wheelchair-bound robot has been waiting for some sunflower oil for *ages*!

 # What do I need?
 When you helped the band earlier, a local resident wasn't very happy about it.
 She even threw a few plant pots at you.